 - All publicity items must clearly identify the sponsoring student organization, time, date and content of the activity or event, and indicate if an admission charge is involved.

-- Publicity items shall be placed in approved locations only, except when specific exceptions are granted (ie. banners and posters), by the Office of Student Involvement.
+- Publicity items shall be placed in approved locations only, except when specific exceptions are granted (i.e. banners and posters), by the Student Activities Office.
 Painted walls, woodwork, windows, trees, poles, etc. shall not be used, including the wall area surrounding bulletin boards.

 - Publicity for an event shall not begin until the program planner has confirmation of space and all contracts (if applicable) are signed.